 Sprinting is another way to develop more robust athleticism.
 Keep it varied – my favorites include acceleration strides (100m efforts that build to a sprint and then taper down), surges during a run, and hill sprints.
 The goal is to be comfortable when you’re sprinting – if you can do that, your mechanics will definitely improve.

 When I was in college, I could always tell who had never run trails in high school.
 They were the kids who would always be falling over every root and rock when we went running.
 Running coordination is vital, so practice your trail running.
 If you can run 8 minute pace on tough trails, imagine what you can do in a road race?

 The point of this post is to encourage you to do different types of exercises.
-Hills, core, sprints, triathlons, general strength exercises, and dynamic flexibility routines can all help you to evolve as not just a runner, but as an athlete.
+Hill sprints, core work, triathlons, general strength exercises, and dynamic flexibility routines can all help you to evolve as not just a runner, but as an athlete.

 You won’t get injured as often and you’ll be able to run more and do faster workouts.
 That will make you race faster.